Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug5_bc.md

 ```

 ### Step 1.3 Collect AI Engine Status Files
-After the design run completes on the hardware, the generated profiling files and run_summary files need to be collected and ready to be examined.
+After the design run completes on the hardware, the generated profiling files and `run_summary` files need to be collected and ready to be examined.

 #### Step 1.3.1
-Make sure `aie_status_edge.json`, `aieshim_status_edge.json`, `summary.csv` and `xrt.run_summary` files are generated on SD card.
+Make sure `aie_status_edge.json`, `aieshim_status_edge.json`, `summary.csv` and `xrt.run_summary` files are generated on the SD card.

 #### Step 1.3.2
-Power off the board and take out the sd_card from board and plug in the sd card to host's sd card reader.
+Power off the board and take out the SD card from the board, and plug it into the host SD card reader.

 #### Step 1.3.3
-Copy `aie_status_edge.json`, `aieshim_status_edge.json`, `summary.csv` and `xrt.run_summary` files from SD card back to where the design is.
+Copy `aie_status_edge.json`, `aieshim_status_edge.json`, `summary.csv` and `xrt.run_summary` files from the SD card back to where the design is.
 * `xrt.run_summary`: Run summary that contains list of files information that can be used by `vitis analyzer`.
 * `aie_status_edge.json`: Status of AI Engine and AI Engine memory.
 * `aieshim_status_edge.json`: AI Engine interface tiles status.